-- A valid reader's ticket is required if you wish to study or research in the reading rooms. - A reader's ticket may be issued to anyone of 16 years and over. - You must show your ticket before material is issued to you - Outdoor coats, jackets and bags are not permitted and must be left in the lockers provided for this purpose. - Only pencils are allowed.
-Pens, markers, highlighters and any sharp implements are not permitted as they can damage the collections. - Food and drink are not permitted.
+- A valid reader's ticket is required if you wish to study or research in the reading rooms. - A reader's ticket may be issued to anyone of 16 years and over. - You must show your reader's ticket on entering a reading room and before material is issued to you. - A digital image of your ticket on your phone or device is not acceptable. - Outdoor coats, jackets and bags (including laptop cases and pencil cases) are not permitted and must be left in the lockers provided for this purpose. - Pencils only are allowed in the reading rooms even if you are not using the collections. - Pens, markers, highlighters and any sharp implements are not permitted as they can damage the collections. - Food and drink (including bottled water) are not permitted in the reading rooms.